VernissageApp/Home/README.md

 # Vernissage

-This project is created mainly for tracking bugs/features in Vernissage app.
+This project is created mainly for storing default settings (like list of instances) available in the app.